 Autoplay

 Autoplay queues an issue for a self-hosted runner you install on your own machine or VPS.
-The runner picks up the job, clones the repo, runs your coding harness (Claude Code by default), and opens a pull request for you to review.
+The runner picks up the job, reuses a configured local checkout (git worktree by default) or clones the repo, runs your coding harness (Claude Code by default), and opens a pull request for you to review.
 Autoplay never merges; you stay in control of what ships.

 Requirements - Premium subscription, GitHub integration on the project, and at least one runner online (heartbeat within the last few minutes).
 See Set up a runner to get started.